leloykun/sequential-game-theory-simulations/README.md

 # Social Simulations with Reinforcement Learning
 Simulations on specialization, migration, and cooperation

 NOTE: This project is not finished yet.
 See the older version [here](https://github.com/leloykun/cultural-evolution/tree/master/miscSims).
+See deprecated simulations [here](https://github.com/leloykun/socialsims/tree/master/docs/experiments).

 ## Gettting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.